Our trustees and governance

 E-ACT is a charitable company limited by guarantee.
 Our primary regulator is the Department for Education, and our charitable objects are set out in our Articles of Association.

 For further information on how E-ACT is funded by the Education and Skills Funding Agency please refer to our Master Funding Agreement which contains the supplemental funding agreements for our academies.

 Our Board of Trustees are the guardians of E-ACT’s purpose and are ultimately accountable for the organisation.

-Led by the Chair of the Board of Trustees Michael Wemms, the board is comprised of 12 independent volunteers chosen for their expertise and experience gained in a diverse range of industries in both the private and public sectors.
-E-ACT’s board also includes the chief executive who is an ex officio trustee.
+Led by the Chair of the Board of Trustees, the board is comprised of independent volunteers chosen for their expertise and experience gained in a diverse range of industries in both the private and public sectors.
+E-ACT’s board also includes the chief executive officer who is an ex officio trustee.

-Click here for further information on our trustees including the member and trustee register for relevant business and pecuniary interests.
+- Click here for more information on our trustees including dates of appointments and the member and trustee register for relevant business and pecuniary interests

 Meet our Executive Leadership Team

 The Board of Trustees is supported by the Executive Leadership Team.

 Led by Chief Executive Officer Jane Millward, the Executive Leadership Team is responsible for overseeing the implementation and delivery of organisational strategy as set by the Board of Trustees.